emmajanedrews/base-template/_posts/2017-09-11-what-my-website-has-that-other-ones-dont.md

 The site has several tabs on it that provide you with additional information and resources.
 If you’re curious about what your home is worth, you can get a free, instant home valuation.
 If you want to get pre-approved, there is a tab that will get you in contact with one of our preferred lenders.

 If you’ve been searching for a home online but you haven’t visited my site yet, **I encourage you to visit it and see for yourself how helpful it can be.
-It’s all free—there’s no catch.** Even if we call you.
-If you have any additional questions for us or you want to get together for a cup of coffee, give me a call or send me an email.
+It’s all free—there’s no catch.**&nbsp;If you have any additional questions for us or you want to get together for a cup of coffee, give me a call or send me an email.
 I look forward to hearing from you soon.